 Why slim doors aren’t always slim

 Virtually every sliding door on the market has a thicker surround frame, head and track than the thin mullions.
 Homeowners often contact the website expressing disappointment at getting doors expecting the same sightlines all around.
 Unless a door is to be fixed within the structure hiding the surrounding frame, this is not possible.
-It’s not even possible with truly frameless systems at the mullion such as FGC’s slide and turn door.
-This too has a thicker surround frame.
+It’s not even possible with truly frameless systems unless the frame is hidden in the structure.

 The thicker frame is also essential, housing lock bodies, rollers and other key components.
 Maxlight sliding doors do offer very slim frames at the sides, but also the inconvenience of having to bend or kneel down to floor level to lock/unlock their doors.
 Great doors, but not the most practical for everyone.